-How crypto price volatility affects your casino balance and strategies to protect your bankroll.
+How crypto price volatility affects your casino balance and practical ways to reduce bankroll swings.

 When you deposit cryptocurrency at a casino, your balance is typically displayed in crypto (e.g., 0.1 BTC).
 But the dollar value of that crypto can change dramatically while you play.